A Static Optimality Transformation with Applications to Planar Point Location: Acknowledgments

 \section{Acknowledgments}

 The second author would like to thank Pat Morin for suggesting the problem to him, for stimulating discussions on the subject, and for hosting him during a wonderful stay at the Computational Geometry Lab at Carleton University.
+We would also like to thank the anonymous referees for insightful comments that helped improve the presentation of the paper.